 With all modules now installed, CPB Contractors’ project team is continuing works on the fit out for the new bridge including installing internal services and external cladding underneath.

 Dean Anderson, Project Director for CPB Contractors said: “Successfully completing the jacking of the final module across the Terminal 1, 2, and 3 Forecourt was a remarkable achievement, showcasing CPB Contractors’ commitment to minimising impacts of the build on Melbourne Airport’s day-to-day operations.
 By employing innovative construction techniques, our team has delivered on its promise to fulfill client expectations while setting a new benchmark in construction methods.
-Works included the assembly of a 100-meter-long, 18-meter-wide steel structure with glazed walls and the complex, installation of a 30-tonne module, all safely delivered within the airport’s busy 24/7 operations”.
+Works included the assembly of a 70-metre-long, 18-metre-wide steel structure with glazed walls and the complex, installation of eight, 30-tonne modules, all safely delivered within the airport’s busy 24/7 operations.”

 “As the project fast-tracks to completion, we remain steadfast in our commitment to deliver the upgrades that will significantly enhance Melbourne Airport’s capacity and operational efficiency.
 CPB Contractors recognises the support and understanding of the airport community and all stakeholders throughout this process, and we remain focused on prioritising those strong relationships to ensure a great outcome for everyone.”